 - Payments made in cash or in kind by a resident person in Rwanda on behalf of a non-resident in Rwanda contracted person provided for under the contract in addition to contractual remuneration.

 - Reinsurance premiums paid to non-resident insurers except premiums paid to insurers that have signed agreements with the Government of Rwanda.

 However, money that is recorded in the books of accounts as a liability of a taxpayer to creditors and that reduces the taxable income is deemed a payment if it has exceeded six months following the tax period.

 WHT is also applicable to non-resident persons for such payments on behalf of their PEs.
 This means that the local entity/PE is now required to declare and pay WHT at the time when the non-resident pays the foreign supplier on its behalf and not when the non-resident recharges for the costs.

-As mentioned above, a WHT of 15% is required to be accounted for on dividends attributed to a company registered in Rwanda.
+As mentioned above, a WHT of 15% is required to be accounted for on a number of payments.
 However, the WHT shall be 5% if levied on:

 - dividends and interest on securities listed on capital market when the beneficiary of the dividends or interest is a resident taxpayer of Rwanda or of the East African Community, and

 - interests derived from treasury bonds with a maturity of at least three years.